aryanchaurasia404/aryanchaurasia404/README.md

 The growth chart also displays the growth rate for each metric, which is calculated as the percentage change over the past year.

-You can customize this chart to fit your needs and style.